 Augustana offers an Interdisciplinary Studies major in Global and Development Studies and minors in two streams of Development Studies: Canadian and International Issues, and Community Service Exchange.
 For further information about Development Studies, a student should contact any of the Development Studies faculty.

-Major in Interdisciplinary Studies - Global and Development Studies abroad, an approved practicum, internship or co-op experience.
+Major in Interdisciplinary Studies - Global and Development Studies

+★6 in a single language (normally of the region of the Semester Abroad abroad, an approved practicum, internship or co-op experience.